 If, upon review of a proposed engagement for non-audit services under Subsection 2.1 of this Rule, the ACRMC determines that a conflict of interest exists between the external audit firm’s obligations to perform audit services and that firm’s anticipated obligations to perform non-audit services contemporaneously with the performance of audit services, then U. T. System and the institutions may not engage the external audit firm to perform the non-audit services.

 Sec.
 3 Prohibited Non-Audit Services.

 Neither U. T. System nor any of the institutions may engage an external audit firm to provide prohibited non-audit services contemporaneously with the provision of audit services.

-ACMRC – refers to the Audit, Compliance, and Management Review Committee of the Board.
+ACRMC – refers to the Audit, Compliance, and Risk Management Committee of the Board.